azat-co/practicalnode/chapter5/chapter5.md

   	   "password": "1"
 	}]

-The `articles.json` file has the content of the blog posts:
+Here some of the content of he `articles.json` file which has the seed content of the blog posts and testing (please use the file provided in GitHub instead of typing from the book):

 	[{
   	  "title": "Node is a movement",